 The changing workforce

-“In the next ten years – he says – over 30% of our workforce will retire.
+Mark says: “In the next ten years over 30% of our workforce will retire.
 With many years of valuable experience and knowledge in the wind power industry, we are witnessing a dramatic change in the number of skilled blue collar workers.”
 Paper-based work instruction – copies kept in binders next to assembly lines cannot keep up with updates driven by increasing demand for product personalization and reconfigurable manufacturing.

 Manufacturers have to support bi-directional knowledge capturing and sharing in order to enable a new generation of workers – connected workers – to complete job orders more effectively and with higher quality from day one.

 - Ramp-up cycles not supported with easy-to-use tools

 - Time to consult the documentation is too long

 According to Mark Jaxion: “This means technical work instructions available for end-users on-demand before they do work to ensure that they can perform the work in full or abridge it, if required.
 We focus on showing this information so the beginner can interact with it, dive down into the structures and discover information.
 Using the connection that we have directly to Apriso (MES), the parts that end users have in front of their eyes are contextualized – not overloaded information but only specific parts after the MRP run so that we can show visualizations with relevant parts.”

 The TT PSC team lead by Michał Neufeld – AR Solution Architect has delivered a hands-free experience for the RealWear HMT-1 headset.
 Our solution connects to the PTC ThingWorx Operator Advisor, detects and tracks the workers’ physical location together with what they are supposed to do there.
 We introduced spatial intelligence to HMT-1 in order to show which tasks, where and how should be done and to document what was actually done.